 10 Shows to Watch While Waiting for 'The Clone Wars' Season 7

 After years of waiting, Star Wars fans are finally getting a conclusion to spin-off series The Clone Wars.
-While there's no release date announced yet, the series should be coming to the yet-be-launched Disney Plus network sometime in late 2019 or 2020.
+The final season should be coming to the Disney Plus network on February 21, 2020.
 Some juicy details about season 7 have been revealed, but many mysteries remain.

 Here are 10 great shows to watch while we wait for The Clone Wars' thrilling conclusion.

 Like The Clone Wars, Young Justice was in cancellation limbo for years before being brought back to life.
 The third season, entitled Young Justice: Outsiders, has begun streaming on DC Universe, and is slated to run for a full 26 episodes.
 The first two seasons did a fantastic job of setting up a large cast of characters and the well-woven network of villains our heroes must face.
 The only thing missing from Young Justice is the mentor-student relationships and deep character development that makes Clone Wars so good.

 Batman may not be the first franchise that comes to find when you think of nuanced drama, but Batman: The Animated Series manages to be a standout superhero show for all ages.
 It’s just as surprisingly mature as The Clone Wars, though with a less well-developed setting.
 Still, the villains are well-written and memorable, making this a great series to watch even if you normally avoid superhero shows.
 It also avoids the grimdark violence of the comics, making it a slightly better choice for the whole family.

 If you like ensemble casts in your superhero shows, X-Men will be right up your alley.
 Though the action is fairly episodic, it contains enough overarching plot and character development to feel just as realistic as The Clone Wars.
 It's also a little more cheerful than Batman.